Wyeth, Missouri

-Wyeth, Missouri on Route C from the south.
+North on Route C in Wyeth, March 2025.

-Wyeth is an unincorporated community in Andrew County, in the U.S. state of Missouri.
+Wyeth is an unincorporated community in Andrew County, Missouri, United States.

+Description

-The community is on Missouri Route C approximately 1.5 miles southeast of Rosendale.
-The One Hundred and Two River flows past about one-half mile to the west.
+The community is on Route C approximately 1.5 mi southeast of Rosendale.
+The One Hundred and Two River flows past about 1/2 mi to the west.

 History

 An old variant name was Rush, after Peter Rush, a local landowner.
 A post office called Rush was established in 1890, the name was changed into Wyeth in 1904, and the post office closed in 1905.